helenaelliot/first-website/README.md

 - Text uses rem as units, so text size can be changed by user in browser
 - Use of CSS grid for wider screens, if the browser supports it
 - Responsive website with media queries
-- Responsive not only to width of screen, but also to CSS property (CSS grid)
+- Responsive not only to width of screen, but also to age of browser (checks support for CSS property: CSS grid)
 - Fonts were chosen to accentuate each other